strickyak/frobio/frob3/doc/axiom-waiter-tcp-protocol.md

 if the waiter understands these extra protocols.
 The socket is already open, and it probably should not be closed, or communiation with the waiter will be lost.

+Lemma does understand some extra protocols, including these:

+*   BOOTing initial modules into RAM for Nitros-9

+*   Block device for remote drives in Nitros-9, using RBLemma driver.

+*   Block device protocl for HDB-DOS.

+But Axiom does not know those protocols.
+The Client protocols are in those operating systems.

 ## END